johnjarmitage/notebook-library/README.md

 ## Notebooks

-From there you can navigate to the notebooks folder and pick the notebook of your choice.
-The first cell in the notebook then installs the notebook specific dependencies.
+To get to the notebooks from the docker container you need to switch to using the lab interface `/lab` and then using the terminal copy the contents of `/notebooks` to the home directory `/home/work/`.